Into the Mist

 In the kitchen she parked it on the round, scarred table across the room from the white enamel sink and an ancient-looking stove, and got out the bug killer.

-First she used a wad of paper towels and the broom she’d grabbed with the cleaning supplies to knock down as many spider webs as she could reach, paying particular attention to the inner parlor, and then sprayed the perimeter of the front parlor, the library across from it, the kitchen, and finally the smaller, cozier room she preferred.
+First she used a wad of paper towels and the broom she’d purchased with the cleaning supplies to knock down as many spider webs as she could reach, paying particular attention to the inner parlor, and then sprayed the perimeter of the front parlor, the library across from it, the kitchen, and finally the smaller, cozier room she preferred.
 That was enough for the moment.
 She was too damn tired and the place was too damn big.
 Tomorrow would be soon enough for that.
-And then she’d give it a thorough inspection, too.
+And then she’d give it a thorough inspection.

 It took a few minutes to get it burning, but soon with a few bigger pieces of wood added, she had a crackling blaze going.
 There was a black cloud of smoke at first, and she was glad she had left the doors open.
 But finally it died down and the fireplace began to draw properly.
 After a bit she was able to close up the house again.
 The only fear she had was that someone would see or smell the smoke.
-But hopefully the house was isolated enough that it wouldn’t be detected.
+But maybe the house was isolated enough that it wouldn’t be detected.

-She returned to the little parlor and placed everything on the table beside the wingback.
-She went to sit down, then, spying the blanket she’d brought, lifted back up to grab it.
-Pulling it across her legs, she dropped back down wearily and propped her feet on the footstool she’d dragged over.
+She dusted off the mustard chair she liked, producing little sparks of static, then went into the kitchen.
+She rinsed out a small glass, retrieved the corkscrew and bottle of wine, and returned to the little parlor.
+She placed everything on the table beside the wingback, started to sit down, then spying the blanket she’d brought, lifted back up to grab it.
+Pulling it across her legs, she dropped back down wearily and propped her feet on a footstool she’d dragged over.

 With hands that trembled faintly, she went to work on the wine.